NeHorgi/new_york_times_api/README.md

 The easiest way is just clone the whole repo from GitHub.

 First of all, when you will get this repo, choose Python 3 as a Base Interpreter in your IDE.
+I recommend to use Python 3.10, but you can choose any version of Python, from 3.8+.

 1) Install requirements by using command: